tjhickey724/compiler_design/code/MiniC/PA5/README.md

 so our stack is automatially aligned on 8 byte boundaries, but to get 16 byte alignments is a little tricky with the way we have implemented expression evaluation.

+[The Frame Layout](./frameLayout.png) for a function in our implementation will store the values of the arguments a1,..., ar in the first r slots of the frame, followed by spaces for the local variables b1,...,bs and the stack pointer will increased by (8*(r+s)) but rounded up to the nearest 16 byte boundary!